Dropcodee/fullstackJSTestApp/fullstack-javascript-architecture-master/README.md

 Opinionated project architecture for Full-Stack JavaScript Applications.

 ## About
 Using JavaScript for full-stack has always been a challenge especially with architecting various pieces of the application, choosing technologies and managing devOps.
-This project provides a base for typical project consisting a Landing Website, Web and Mobile Applications, API service and easy deployment of these services.
+This project provides a base for typical project consisting a Landing Website and Web applications, API service and easy deployment of these services.
 This project uses a microservice architecture where all individual project runs as a service (container).

 A typical product (SaaS, etc.) usually consists of following services:
 - Landing page